Nuvei/nuvei-server-php/README.md

 $config->setMerchantSecretKey('<your merchantSecretKey>');
 ```

-If your hash algorithm is md5 add after the above code:
+If your hash algorithm is md5 add the following code right after the one above:

 ```php
 $config->setHashAlgorithm('<your merchantSecretKey>');